 Fresh school sports ideas for primary PE teachers

-It’s National School Sport Week from the 24th-28th June 2019 where pupils are encouraged to celebrate and enjoy PE and school sports!
+National School Sport Week will take place between the 19th and 25th of June 2021 where pupils are encouraged to celebrate and enjoy PE and school sports!

 With this in mind it’s a great time to ask yourself: what school sports will really benefit my class?
 How can we all get our learners moving more in an already tightly-squeezed curriculum?